dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/security/authenticating-users-with-windows-authentication-vb.md

 uid: mvc/overview/older-versions-1/security/authenticating-users-with-windows-authentication-vb
 title: "Authenticating Users with Windows Authentication (VB) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to use Windows authentication in the context of an MVC application.
-You learn how to enable Windows authentication within your application's web co..." ms.author: riande ms.date: 01/27/2009 ms.assetid: 532fa051-7d5c-4d6d-87f6-339ce4b84c44
+You learn how to enable Windows authentication within your application's web co...
+(VB)" ms.author: riande ms.date: 01/27/2009 ms.assetid: 532fa051-7d5c-4d6d-87f6-339ce4b84c44